rocket4321/nmap_tracker/README.md

 Recommend to delete known_devices.yaml prior to install.

 To install, see HASS docs for custom_component install.
-Essentially, place these files in custom_compoenent subfolder
+Essentially, place these files in custom_component subfolder

 STATUS: